atharva253/GRE_TOEFL/GRE Quant/README.md

 # GRE Quant
-For someone who has prepared for JEE Mains and Advanced, the quantitative section would be a lot easier.
+For someone who has prepared for JEE Mains and Advanced in the past, the quantitative section would be a lot easier.
 The syllabus is close to what you learn up to tenth grade.
 The major challenge here is to make minimum mistakes.
 You should aim for a near perfect (168-170) score in quant if you plan to apply to top Engineering / Computer Science schools.

 Your first step would be to attempt the diagnostic test from the Manhattan 5lb with a timer.
 If you get 18-20 questions right, you will most probably not require a dedicated revision plan.
 If not, identify specific topics you might need to brush up on.
 Spend a few days revising these topics either from your own notes or from Magoosh videos.